 Getting There: Red line to Jian Tan station/walk across the street in front of the station

 EIT’s MUST do: EAT!
 Order the giant fried chicken breast.
 Then, sit down and have an oyster egg pancake.
 It’s a classic!
 Then, some stinky tofu to top it all off!

-Taipei's oldest night market in the heart of downtown Taipei.
+Number 3 on the list of top ten shopping in Taipei is Taipei’s oldest night market in the heart of downtown Taipei.
 The section of street is only 600 meters long.
 The Song Shan Fu De Temple (Land God temple) sits at one opening of the street which represents one end of the market.